 Prohibited items are not allowed to be sold on eBay, often because they're illegal or involve strict federal or state regulations.
 Examples include:

 Restricted items can generally be sold on eBay but only under certain conditions that sellers are required to meet.
 Examples of items include:

 Potentially infringing items may be in violation of certain copyrights, trademarks, or other intellectual property rights.
 So some items are not allowed (even though they may be legal) because they often violate copyright or trademark laws.
-This also applies to certain types of information that appear in listings.
+This also applies to certain types of information that appear in listings or products.
 Here are some examples:

-To avoid creating listings that infringe upon intellectual property rights, read how eBay protects intellectual property.
+To avoid creating listings or products that infringe upon intellectual property rights, read how eBay protects intellectual property.
 You can also take our intellectual property tutorial.